ArchivesPortalEuropeFoundation/Topic-Detection/README.md

 - [a cross-lingual search tool](https://www.archivesportaleurope.net/topicdetection/) and
 - [a multi-lingual topic detection tool](https://www.archivesportaleurope.net/topicdetection/detect.html)

 for [Archives Portal Europe](https://www.archivesportaleurope.net/).
-It relies on the use of cross-lingual word embeddings and entity linking.
+It relies on the use of cross-lingual word embeddings and entity linking technologies.

 -----